-15. Applicants state that the sale of Portfolio shares to Qualified Plans, AFM and General Accounts will not have any impact on the relief requested herein.
+16. Applicants assert that the sale of Fund shares to Qualified Plans, Westchester and General Accounts will not have any impact on the relief requested herein.
 With respect to the Qualified Plans, which are not registered as investment companies under the 1940 Act, there is no requirement to pass through voting rights to Qualified Plan participants.
-Indeed, to the contrary, applicable law expressly reserves voting rights associated with Qualified Plan assets to certain specified persons.
-Under section 403(a) of ERISA, shares of a portfolio of a fund sold to a Qualified Plan must be held by the trustees of the Qualified Plan.
-Section 403(a) also provides that the trustee(s) must have exclusive authority and discretion to manage and control the Qualified Plan with two exceptions: (i) When the Qualified Plan expressly provides that the trustee(s) are subject to the direction of a named fiduciary who is not a trustee, in which case the trustees are subject to proper directions made in accordance with the terms of the Qualified Plan and not contrary to ERISA, and (ii) when the authority to manage, acquire, or dispose of assets of the Qualified Plan is delegated to one or more investment managers pursuant to section 402(c)(3) of ERISA.
-Unless one of the above two exceptions stated in section 403(a) applies, Qualified Plan trustees have the exclusive authority and responsibility for voting proxies.
+Indeed, to the contrary, applicable law expressly reserves voting rights associated with certain Qualified Plan assets to certain specified persons.
+Under Section 403(a) of the Employment Retirement Income Security Act of 1974, as amended ("ERISA"), shares of a portfolio of a fund sold to a Qualified Plan must be held by the trustees of the Qualified Plan.
+Section 403(a) also provides that the trustee(s) must have exclusive authority and discretion to manage and control the Qualified Plan with two exceptions: (a) When the Qualified Plan expressly provides that the trustee(s) are subject to the direction of a named fiduciary who is not a trustee, in which case the trustees are subject to proper directions made in accordance with the